Yanet Garcia Stretches In Curve-Hugging Workout Gear While Flaunting Her Famed Booty

 In addition to posting sexy workout photos, the model often posts photos with her boyfriend Lewis Howes.
 According to his Instagram page, Lewis defines himself as a pro athlete, entrepreneur, and New York Times bestselling author.

-According to The Inquisitr, Yanet introduced the world to her new boyfriend back in early June by posting a photo of the two taken on set of the weather network she works for.
+According to The Inquisitr, Yanet introduced the world to her new boyfriend back in early June by posting a photo of the two taken on the set of the weather network where she works.

 View this post on Instagram